 Over the years, I have set up a lot of WordPress sites for my self as well as some of my clients.
-I have a secret source to setup a high performance WordPress on both back and front end.
+Down the road, I have discovered some good-to-follow setups for a secure and high performance WordPress site.

 - Secure and Spam Free